Lambda Chi Alpha: Membership

-The Texas Christian University chapter in Fort Worth, Texas was suspended following an investigation into hazing violations.

 Philanthropy

 From 1993 to 2012, Lambda Chi Alpha's philanthropy was the North American Food Drive (NAFD).
 As of 2010, NAFD had collected around 33 million pounds of food for food banks.
 In 2012, NAFD was discontinued under that name and rolled into an ongoing partnership with Feeding America.

 In 2017, Lambda Chi Alpha announced a trial partnership with the St. Baldrick's Foundation, a Monrovia, California-based organization that funds childhood cancer research.
 Chapters were encouraged to host or participate in head-shaving events to raise money for the foundation.

 In 2019, Lambda Chi Alpha announced a partnership with The Jed Foundation, a Boston-based non-profit organization that seeks to protect emotional health and prevent suicide for teens and young adults.
-Together, they are launching Lambda Chi Alpha Lifeline, an online mental health resource center tailored from the foundation’s ULifeline website, which provides college students with information about emotional health issues and specific resources available to them on their respective campus.
+Together, they are launching Lambda Chi Alpha Lifeline, an online mental health resource center tailored from the foundation's ULifeline website, which provides college students with information about emotional health issues and specific resources available to them on their respective campuses.
 It also offers a confidential mental health self-screening tool.

 In 2020, Lambda Chi Alpha announced its partnership with Movember, an Australia-based non-profit foundation that raises awareness of men's health issues such as prostate cancer, testicular cancer, and men's suicide.
 Movember has recently become a primary philanthropic focus for Lambda Chi Alpha and the fraternity's national administrative office.